jmherman/C---Linked-List-Lab/README.md

 # C---Linked-List-Lab
 Creating and using a linked list in C
-Files needed to run the program
+Files needed to run the program <br />
 -Makefile
 -SurveyEntry.h
 -node.h